Fee Payment Instructions

 ADDRESS: All refund checks will be mailed to the address on file with the Office of Registration and Records.
 Please go to your online student center to make sure your address is correct or sign up for direct deposit in your student center for faster, more secure refunding.
 You may edit your address online in your student center and your direct deposit information.
 If payment was made by credit card, the refund will be applied to the credit card from which payment was made.

 WITHDRAWAL OR CANCELLATION OF REGISTRATION

-Full refund: To receive a full refund of mandatory fees, including nonresident tuition, you must officially withdraw or otherwise cancel your registration or drop all courses prior to the first day of instruction for the term.
+Full refund: To receive a full refund of mandatory fees, including nonresident tuition, you must officially withdraw or otherwise cancel your registration or drop all courses prior to the first day of instruction for the term, which is August 25, 2014.
 An administrative fee of $5.00 applies to all refunds.
 Students are not required to file a refund application.
 Refer to the university website for information about how to officially withdraw and/or cancel registration.